Mark Bittman’s bolognese sauce is just about as close to perfection as you can get, outside of an Italian Nonna’s cucina.

 “… fava beans and a nice keyyyanteee. (fhtfhtfhtfhtfht)”

-Fresh thyme was not part of the original recipe, but it feels like the right thing to do.
+Fresh thyme was not part of the original recipe, but I grow 3 varieties of thyme in my backyard.
+It feels to add it in.
 Thyme = goodness.

 Can you believe how gorgeous a simple meat sauce can become?
 Three hours of cooking and it’s thick and tangy and perfect.